PhroggDev/THM_Rooms/ide/ide.md

 Also, please take care of the image file ;)
 - drac.
 ```
 So, we'll keep this in our back pocket for now.
 A password got reset and instructions to use a **default password** to login somewhere.
-We also have two prospective users `john` and `drac`
+We also have two prospective users `john` and `drac` to tuck away inside a `user.txt`.

 The topic of this room is "Enumeration" so let's look at the ports above the so called **privileged ports** aka higher than 1024
 ```nmap